OpenPrinting/cups-snap/README.md

   CUPS Snap

-## Change on design goals: Printer drivers deprecated -> Printer Applications
+## Printer drivers deprecated -> Printer Applications

 Printer drivers (printer-model-specific software and/or data) in the form of filters and PPD files added to CUPS are deprecated.
 They get replaced by Printer Applications, simple daemons which emulate a driverless IPP printer on localhost and do the filtering of the incoming jobs and connection to the printer.
 These daemons will also be packaged in Snaps, to make the driver packages distribution-independent.